YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 Next, we calculate the Kalman Gain, K. As you will see in the next equation, the Kalman Gain determines how much weight should be placed on the state prediction, and how much on the measurement update.
 It is an averaging factor that changes depending on the uncertainty of the state prediction and measurement update.

 ![](images/kalman_gain.png)
-The last step in the Kalman Filter is to update the new state’s covariance using the Kalman Gain.
+The last step in the Kalman Filter is to update the new state's covariance using the Kalman Gain.

 ![](images/kalman_gain_update.png)